neph1/LlamaTale-DiscordBot/README.md

 After that you need to add the bot to your discord server.
 The same tutorial has a step about this below the coding part.

+It might be obvious, but from a privacy stand point, this is not an optimal solution, since all data passes through Discords servers.

 LlamaTale-DiscordBot is free to use for personal purposes.
 Contact me if you wish to use it commercially.